Prepare for Installation

 In regions that use conduits, the conduits must be laid per the conduit layout defined by the Concrete Mounting Template (CMT) and the outer diameter of conduits must not exceed the trade sizes listed below.
 In regions that do not use conduits and/or use armored cables, the cables may be laid per the conduit layout defined by the CMT.

-The Concrete Mounting Template CMT must be embedded with its top panel positioned 51 mm (2 in) below the concrete surface.
+The CMT must be embedded with its top panel positioned 51 mm (2 in) below the concrete surface.

 The following table provides the maximum size and quantity of conduits that can be installed on Power Block: